Last updated on

 Cinque Terre, or “Five Lands” is a rugged coastal region in Liguria, Northern Italy.
 It is composed of five charming, cliff-hugging villages of pastel-colored homes.

 A single railway line and network of hiking trails connect the villages, and the whole region is a national park and UNESCO World Heritage Site.

-A Cinque Terre honeymoon is the way to go if you want to combine the mountains and sea, delicious local Italian food and reasonable prices, a chilled out vibe and lots of things to do, and romantic vistas in every direction that you look.
+A Cinque Terre honeymoon is the way to go if you want to combine the mountains and sea, delicious local Italian food (the area is the possible birthplace of pesto sauce, focaccia bread, and limoncello!) and reasonable prices, a chilled out vibe and lots of things to do, and romantic vistas in every direction that you look.

 Of the 50+ countries I’ve been to, I would honestly say that Cinque Terre is one of the top-5 places I’ve ever been.
 That’s why I’ve decided to put together this list of reasons why my wife and I loved Cinque Terre.

 2019 edit: 6 years after going to Cinque Terre for our honeymoon, we returned to Italy again, but this time with two kids!
 For this recent trip, we stayed in Cetara, a small fishing village on the Amalfi Coast, a region often compared to Cinque Terre but in Southern Italy.
 See here for my detailed guide to Cetara and how to travel to Amalfi Coast with kids.

 1. Cinque Terre is just really, really pretty.

 The pictures say it all here.
 But no matter how many times you look at those (often heavily processed) picture postcard views of Cinque Terre, the truth is that you will still be blown away by its beauty and grandeur from the moment your arrive.